-EMBA Rafia Ilyas
+EMBA Rafia Ilvas

-Ever since I joined the EMBA program, amazing opportunities have been knocking on my door, I started my own design consultancy firm by the name of Tangent Square & now it's 5 years since my venture is successfully designing offices for major tech firms of Pakistan including to National Incubation Centers in Lahore & Quetta.
-I recently had the privilege to be awarded the Trailblazer Award at the LadiesFund Women Awards 2022 in recognition of my work!
-What more can I ask!
+Ever since I joined the EMBA program, amazing opportunities have been knocking on my door.
+I started my own design consultancy firm by the name of Tangent Square and now it's been 5 years since my venture is successfully designing offices for major tech firms of Pakistan including the National Incubation Centers in Lahore & Quetta.
+I recently had the privilege to be awarded the Trailblazer Award at the Ladies Fund Women Awards 2022 in recognition of my work!
+What more can I askfor!
 It wouldn't have been possible to achieve these milestones had I not chosen LUMS!